Skip to content

 • Bauwerk Parkett

 Training and coaching of account managers and sales managers.
-Focus on sales effectiveness, conversation quality, and sustainable implementation in daily practice.
+Focus on sales effectiveness, conversation quality, and implementation in daily practice.

 • VIER